Wet (video game): Plot

-Development
+Development and release

 On July 29, 2008, Activision Blizzard announced that Wet had been dropped along with many other games, thus putting its future into hiatus – though according to Behaviour, the project would not be canceled completely because Wet had come so far along in development.
-At the Montreal International Game Summit in November 2008, Artistic Technical Director David Lightbown announced that Wet would be released in 2009.
+In November 2008, at the Montreal International Game Summit, Artistic Technical Director David Lightbown announced that Wet would be released in 2009.

 On April 24, 2009, Famitsu and Amazon indicated that Bethesda Softworks would be publishing Wet.
 On April 27, 2009, Bethesda Softworks confirmed that they would publish Wet.
-The game was released in September 2009.
+A demo of the game was released on the PlayStation Network and Xbox Live Marketplace on August 22, 2009.
+The game was released for PlayStation 3 and Xbox 360 in September 2009 in North America and Europe, and in October in Australia.

 Original music for the game was composed by Brian LeBarton plus a list of rockabilly groups and Flamenco Rock n Roll pioneers Gypsy Pistoleros, who contributed 4 tracks to the soundtrack.
 The entire score was recorded live in four days in Los Angeles with a musical cast that included Carla Azar from Autolux, Motown drummer James Gadson, Shawn Davis on bass, Justin Stanley on guitar, Davey Chegwidden on percussion and Elizabeth and Chris Lea on trombone and saxophone.
 Brian is quoted as saying, "I wanted music that would scare the shit out of you, make you feel like you're in the game.
 It had to put you on edge and freak your brain out.
 Face-melting, musical debauchery."

-A demo of the game was released on the PlayStation Network and Xbox Live Marketplace on August 22, 2009.

 Reception

+Critical reception

-Wet received "average" reviews on both platforms according to the review aggregation website Metacritic.
+Wet received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 GameSpot praised the game's mechanics and soundtrack, but noted that the visuals are a bit rough and awkward.
-These sentiments were echoed by Eurogamer and Official Xbox Magazine UK who both observed that the "grindhouse" design ethic failed to conceal the game's dated visuals, but both also said that the game – and the character of Rubi – possessed sufficient charm to make it worth playing.
+These sentiments were echoed by Eurogamer and Official Xbox Magazine UK who both observed that the exploitation design ethic failed to conceal the game's dated visuals, but both also said that the game – and the character of Rubi – possessed sufficient charm to make it worth playing.
 PixlBit said that it "has its issues, but its Tarantino-esque style makes it a raucous romp."
 IT Reviews noted that "it isn't a particularly original game, with bits and pieces borrowed from everywhere", but also said "it's well executed riotous blasting all the way, and it left us with an undeniable grin on our faces the majority of the time."

 Edge was more scathing, commenting: "Some cool things happen to crazy people in A2M's Wet, but unfortunately there are times in between where you're actually expected to play it."
 Ben "Yahtzee" Croshaw, who hosts the online show Zero Punctuation, described the main character of Rubi being "as likable and sympathetic as a deepsea anglerfish in an SS uniform."
 In Japan, where the PlayStation 3 version was ported for release on September 17, 2009, Famitsu gave it a score of two sevens and two eights for a total of 30 out of 40.